storybookjs/test-runner/README.md

 #### Using @storybook/addon-coverage

-For select frameworks (React, Preact, HTML, Web components and Vue) you can use the [@storybook/addon-coverage](https://github.com/storybookjs/addon-coverage) addon, which will automatically configure the plugin for you.
+For select frameworks with Webpack (React, Preact, HTML, Web components and Vue) you can use the [@storybook/addon-coverage](https://github.com/storybookjs/addon-coverage) addon, which will automatically configure the plugin for you.

 Install `@storybook/addon-coverage`: